 Note: The audio file format needs to be .WAV format and 8000hz single channel.

-The red box will take you through prompts to have the system call you to record your own message.
+The red box will give you an option to record the message directly in the browser, or ring to a device.
+Selecting this option will take you through prompts to have the system call you to record your own message.
 In this selection window, you can have the system ring to a device registered in the PBX, or an external number by using the drop down box.